kristrev/multi/README.md

 =====================

-MULTI Network Manager (MNM) is a command line network manager for Linux, with support for multihoming (currently IPv4 only).
+MULTI Network Manager (MNM) is a command line network manager for Linux, with proper support for multihoming (currently IPv4 only).
 It automatically detects new network interfaces, acquires an IP (using for example DHCP or read from config file) and configures the routing table(s) accordingly, using Netlink/RTNetlink-messages.
 MNM supports the following command line options:

 * -d : Run MNM as daemon.
 Log-messages are written to /var/log/multi.log.